alprsb/AIChatbot/README.md

 # AIChatbot
- A tried and tested mid-level chat bot project with json files taken from various Kaggle sites.
+ A tried and tested low-level chat bot project with json files taken from various Kaggle sites.